marctorsoc/marctorsoc.github.io/_posts/2021-12-11-journal-club.md

 <p style="text-align: justify;">
 For a group
-of data scientists remotely working together, not only but also within a private company, it is very useful to have some space a) to meet and do something periodically, and b) just for fresh air.
+of data scientists remotely working together, not only but also within a private company, it is very useful to have some space a) to meet periodically, and b) just for fresh air.
 A Journal club is one of those initiatives that helps in this regard.
 We started this in Globality since I joined (thanks to my previous manager Pokey), and it's a good